Prayer Quilt Ministry

 The Prayer Quilt Ministry is an interfaith global outreach ministry.
 This ministry is currently being offered in many different churches including Methodist, Lutheran, Baptist, Christian, United Church of Christ, Presbyterian, Episcopal, and Catholic.
 Many Prayer Quilt Ministries are organized under the auspices of Prayers & Squares, a non-denominational organization which provides support, suggestions, and advice, as well as being a source of labels and other supplies.
 Prayers & Squares was founded in 1992 at Hope United Methodist Church in Rancho Bernardo, CA. In May 2008, Wesley United Methodist Church began a Prayer Quilt Ministry.
 It was initiated by Sunni Bond Winkler, who had experienced a similar program at St. Andrew by-the-Sea UMC, Hilton Head Island, SC.
 Wesley UMC is Chapter 787 of Prayers & Squares (www.PrayerQuilt.org).

 Wesley’s first prayer quilt was in the sanctuary for prayers and knots on July 7, 2008.
-As of March 2016, Wesley has distributed almost 850 quilts, a wonderful beginning for a ministry that can mean so much to so many, not only the recipients of the prayer quilts, but also the members of the congregation who participate in the prayers and knots.
+As of January 2020, Wesley has distributed over 1,300 prayer quilts, a wonderful ministry that can mean so much to so many, not only the recipients of the prayer quilts, but also the members of the congregation who participate in the prayers and knots.

 There are Three Commandments that must be adhered to in a Prayer Quilt Ministry that is part of Prayers & Squares: